 Homura picked up her teacup again and solemnly stared at Urahara over it.
 "The data you requested in an effort to save the lives of the Kurosaki sisters from a threat that went unnoticed while you were distracted by their brother."
 She calmly sipped her tea.
 A scuffling noise came from the stock room.

 Urahara froze, mind racing.
 He rapidly considered and discarded possibilities, then lowered his head and peered out at Homura from the shadow of the brim of his hat.
-"And how could I have requested such data from you when I am unaware of any threat and don't recall meeting you before?"
+"And how could I have requested such data from you when I am unaware of any threat and don't recall ever meeting you?"

 Homura lowered her teacup and locked eyes with him.
-She pushed her hair behind one ear and bluntly replied, "Just because this is the first time you have met me doesn't mean that I haven't met another you."
+She tucked her hair behind one ear and bluntly replied, "Just because this is the first time you have met me does not mean that I have not met another you."

 Urahara stared.
 In the silence, they could hear Jinta's muffled voice declare, "That makes no goddamn sense."